10 Day Ring Road Itinerary - Iceland Self-Drive Road Trip

 Where to rent a car

 DiscoverCars is a car rental website that I always recommend checking.
-It includes offerings from all the major international rental companies as well as lots of smaller local agencies, which often have much better pricing.
-You can frequently find terrific deals.
+It includes offerings from all the major international rental companies as well as lots of smaller local agencies, which frequently have much better pricing.
+You can often find terrific deals.

 Expenses and typical travel costs